 Help The Audience Learn More About You

 Include all the information the reader might need to learn more about you — background, accolades, awards, other places that published you.
-Be descriptive and provide a quick snapshot of your artistic career so far.
+Be descriptive and provide a quick snapshot of your artistic or journalistic career so far.

 Don’t forget to add your contact information, links to your social media, and your portfolio.